 In most cases, platforms will let you know when they believe you have violated their terms of service.
 You may receive an email notification about actions taken against your account, or you might get a friendly reminder within the platform saying that your content is not acceptable.
 Unfortunately, some platforms have shifted toward methods of blocking the visibility of a perceived rule violator’s content without even informing them that negative actions were taken against their account.
 Although these methods could be theoretically beneficial for foiling spammers, they also tend to frustrate ordinary users.

 Shadowbanning is an increasingly common tactic used on social media and news websites that reduces or eliminates your content’s visibility without notifying you.
 The goal of shadowbanning is to fight back against spammers by blocking their posts and driving down the effectiveness of their activity.
 If spammers do not know whether their accounts have been blocked, they could waste a lot of time posting content that nobody sees.

 Of course, spammers are usually quite capable of using analytics to see how much traffic they are getting from their posts.
 When their traffic suddenly drops, they can quickly figure out that they have lost their reach.

 It is essential to understand that shadowbans come in many forms.
 When shadowbans were first introduced, they would completely block all of a user’s content from being seen.
-For instance, Reddit became notorious for its aggressive shadowbanning in the early 2010s, and this outraged its users enough to force the company to make a change in 2015.
+For instance, Reddit became notorious for its aggressive shadowbanning in the early 2010s, which outraged its users enough to force the company to change in 2015.
 However, instead of just removing the unpopular shadowbans, the company introduced a new type of shadowbanning that reduces the reach of users based on the reputation of their content.

 Another type of shadowban reduces the visibility of a user or their content in searches.
 Users who have been hit with a shadowban often cannot be found when someone searches for their exact username.
 In other cases, they could be hidden far down on a results page.